LazyWolves/SaberX/README.md

 you can configure saberx to fire a trigger for this.
 When such a trigger gets fired, you may send a curl request call to your alert manager to raise a alert and at the same time restart your apache server.

-Saberx provides many more such triggers like filetrigger (watching over files), Process trigger (watching over processes), CPUTrigger (watching over CPU), memory trigger (watching over memory) and the already described TCP trigger (watching over ports).
+SaberX provides many more such triggers like filetrigger (watching over files), Process trigger (watching over processes), CPUTrigger (watching over CPU), memory trigger (watching over memory) and the already described TCP trigger (watching over ports).

-**Currently Saberx only supports Linux.**
+**Currently SaberX only supports Linux.**

-## Getting started with Saberx
+## Getting started with SaberX

-### Installing Saberx
+### Installing SaberX

-Saberx can be simply installed using following steps:
+SaberX can be simply installed using following steps:

 - Clone/download master branch.
 - Enter into the repo